 Job Description & Duties Operate or tend sewing machines to join, reinforce, decorate, or perform related sewing operations in the manufacture of garment or nongarment products.

-Life As a Sewing Machine Operator
+Life As a Sewing Machine Operator: What Do They Do?

 - Baste edges of material to align and temporarily secure parts for final assembly.

-Sewing Machine Operator Needed Skills
+What a Sewing Machine Operator Should Know

 Sewing Machine Operators state the following job skills are important in their day-to-day work.